opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 Star Tree Index (STIX) pre-computes aggregations to accelerate the performance of aggregation queries. <br/>
 If STIX is configured as part of index mapping, it will be created and maintained in real-time as the data is ingested.<br/>
-OpenSearch will automatically use the Star Tree index to optimize aggregations if the fields queried are part of Star Tree's dimension fields and the aggregations are on Star Tree's metrics fields.
+OpenSearch will automatically use the STIX to optimize aggregations if the fields queried are part of STIX dimension fields and the aggregations are on STIX metrics fields.
 No changes are required in the query syntax or the request parameters.

 For more information, see [Star Tree index]({{site.url}}{{site.baseurl}}/search-plugins/star-tree-index/)